GII/emdb/README.md

 - [Discrete event simulator to be used in experiments](https://github.com/pillar-robots/emdb_discrete_event_simulator_gii) - Implementation of discrete event simulators used in experiments.
 - [Experiments designed by the GII](https://github.com/pillar-robots/emdb_experiments_gii) - Configuration files for experiments.

-You can find information and tutorials about the e-MDB cognitive architecture software in the [PILLAR Robots official documentation](https://docs.pillar-robots.eu/en/latest/)
+You can find information and tutorials about the e-MDB cognitive architecture software in the [official documentation](https://docs.pillar-robots.eu/en/latest/)

 # How to install